ryanestanton/Proposal/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-A program that rcognizes hand features and some ASL through your camera and translates it.
+A program that recognizes hand features and some ASL through your camera and translates it.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?